Probabilistic Unitary Formulation of Open Quantum System Dynamics: Introduction

 The $q_i(t)$, which is solvable from a system of equations, denotes the rate so that $q_i(t)dt$ is the probability that $\tilde{\mathcal{U}}_{i,t}$ is applied to the quantum state during the time interval $[t, t+dt]$.
-Since $q_i(t)dt$ has a clear physical meaning, one can control a quantum state to evolve along a designed quantum trajectory $\rho(t)$, by setting a short time interval $dt$ and applying a time-dependent Hamiltonian $H(t)$ and unitary operators $\tilde{\mathcal{U}}_{i,t}$ with classical probability $q_i(t)dt$ during the time interval $[t,t+dt]$.
-For instance, such applications of unitary operators can be randomly determined by a classical computer such that for ignorant observers, the quantum states appear to evolve non-unitarily to them based on their measurements.
-It has to be noted that we can go beyound the description given above by letting $q_i(t)$ be negative or even singular for finite dimensional systems, the significance of which we shall discuss in detail.
-Since experimentally one cannot make an event happen with negative or singular probability, though such phenomena occur naturally as we shall see, such quantum control scheme will only work in the cases where $q_i(t) \geq 0$ for all $i$, which corresponds to the evolution with contracting trace distance \cite{nielsen2002quantum} and non-increasing purity [Supplemental Materials I].
-In other word, while we can numerically simulate non-Markovian cases where $q_i(t)<0$, they cannot be physically implemented by the above means.
-It is worth noting that since $q_i(t)dt$ represents probability, the direction of information flow becomes crystal-clear, as there is generally no information back-flow from the environment to the system over all channels $\tilde{\mathcal{U}}_{i,t} \rho(t)\tilde{\mathcal{U}}^\dagger_{i,t}$ if and only if $q_i(t) \geq 0$ for all $i$.
+Since $q_i(t)dt$ has a clear physical meaning, one can control a quantum state to evolve along a designed quantum trajectory $\rho(t)$, by setting a short time interval $dt$ and applying a time-dependent Hamiltonian $H(t)$ and unitary operators $\tilde{\mathcal{U}}_{i,t}$ with classical probability $q_i(t)dt$ during the time interval $[t,t+dt]$ (see Appendix \ref{appendix:a} for a numerical implementation).
+For instance, such applications of unitary operators can be randomly determined by a classical computer such that for ignorant observers, the quantum states appear to evolve non-unitarily to them based on their measurements \cite{peetz2023simulation}.
+It has to be noted that we can go beyond the description given above by letting $q_i(t)$ be negative \cite{feynman1984negative} or even singular for finite-dimensional systems, the significance of which we shall discuss in detail.
+Since experimentally one cannot make an event happen with negative or singular probability, though such phenomena occur naturally as we shall see, such a quantum control scheme will only work in the cases where $q_i(t) \geq 0$ for all $i$, which corresponds to the evolution with contracting trace distance \cite{nielsen2002quantum} and non-increasing purity (Appendix \ref{appendix:b}).
+Hence when such a quantum control scheme is not applicable, other means of control \cite{alipour2020shortcuts, hu2020quantum,PhysRevLett.127.270503, suri2023two} should be applied.